 List of invitations from other institutions or agencies to help plan, organize, or review clinical service practice activities.

-List of appointments to national commissions, committees, and boards.
+List of appointments to national commissions, committees, and boards, including participation relating to promotion of diversity, equity, accessibility, inclusion (DEAI) initiatives.

 1. THE CANDIDATE’S OWN OPINION OF THE EFFECTIVENESS OF HIS/HER SERVICE.